kirchhausenlab/Cryosamba/README.md

 >
 > Please cite this publication if you are using this code in your research.
 For installation, UI, and code setup questions, reach out to [Arkash Jain](https://www.linkedin.com/in/arkashj/) at arkash@tklab.hms.harvard.edu

+Note: CryoSamba is written for machines with either a Linux or Windows operating system and a CUDA capable GPU.
+MacOS is not supported.

 ## Table of Contents

 1. [UI](#ui) 🖥️